mariam138/legacy-of-dubai/README.md

 The contact form has been placed over the image but given some transparency to allow the picture of the Burj al Arab to still show through behind.

-The contact form allows the user to contact the author <!--?--> about any questions they may have about the information on the website.
+The contact form allows the user to send any questions/queries they might have, or simply just some feedback to improve the site.
 The contact form requires both a First and Last name, an e-mail address and a message.
 There is an optional radio button section which allows the user to enter whether they have visited Dubai before or not.

 ![Screenshot 2023-12-25 at 20 29 11](https://github.com/mariam138/legacy-of-dubai/assets/150139337/3504b4df-8913-41bf-8f9c-170993243706)

 ### Hidden Pages

 There are two hidden pages on the website.
-The first is a thank you page, which loads after submitting a form.
+The first is a thank you page, which loads after submitting the form.

 ![Screenshot 2024-01-02 at 11 58 35](https://github.com/mariam138/legacy-of-dubai/assets/150139337/70a78248-c0b0-4b8a-9bda-a444c7f0cbba)

 The second page is a 404 page.
 I have styled my own 404 page rather than rely on the one provided by GitHub.
 This page will load if an incorrect address is typed into the address bar.

 ![Screenshot 2024-01-02 at 12 00 46](https://github.com/mariam138/legacy-of-dubai/assets/150139337/72593752-a9af-4019-b0a6-6d30f9a3e5b4)

 ### Future Features